 Are there any process equipment or machinery elements specifically designed to improve hygiene, which I should be looking out for?

 All PHP’s process equipment is made crevice and pit-free, to avoid bug traps.
 With respect to machinery, many of Adelphi Manufacturing’s filling machines features curved and sloping surfaces which meet GMP requirements; they offer no opportunity for product pooling.
 Non-drip nozzles mean that product flow is controlled.
 Quick-strip machines facilitate ease of cleaning, for the most hygienic finish possible.

 Are the hygienic equipment and machinery (described above) suitable for my industry?

-The high levels of hygiene facilitated by our process machinery and equipment are perfect for the pharmaceutical and laboratory, food and beverage, cosmetics and personal care, vaping industries.
+The high levels of hygiene facilitated by our process machinery and equipment are perfect for the pharmaceutical and laboratory, food and beverage, cosmetics and personal care, vaping and oil industries.
 To speak to a specialist about your specific product/requirements, please don’t hesitate to contact us using the information below.

 These are just a few of the many questions that we have answered for our customers looking to invest in hygienic process equipment and machinery.
 We have a team of experts to guide your business through the process.
 To discuss any of the points raised in this interview, or to chat through your requirements, don’t hesitate to contact me by email here >>> or by calling 01444 472300.